-This article will explain how security considerations impact everything we do at Brightcove.
+Security considerations impact everything we do at Brightcove.
 From product development to video management, our focus is to ensure that our customers are successful.
-With our latest release of security enhancements focused on restricting playback by unauthorized viewers, customers can uphold brand integrity and see a return on investment.
+From playback restrictions to data security, customers can uphold brand integrity and see a return on investment.

-Whether content is for an internal or external audience, free or monetized, Brightcove Playback Restrictions keep content secure while still allowing viewers to access it from any device, anywhere in the world.
-Playback Restrictions ensure that internal content remains confidential, external content is effectively monetized, and your brand maintains its integrity.
+Whether content is for an internal or external audience, free or monetized, Brightcove keeps content and data secure while still allowing viewers to access it from any device, anywhere in the world.
+Our policies ensure that internal content remains confidential, external content is effectively monetized, and your brand maintains its integrity.

 A COMPREHENSIVE APPROACH TO SECURITY

 We make video readily available to anyone who should see it – and inaccessible to anyone who shouldn’t.
-But our approach to security is much more comprehensive than simply securing a video… important as that is.
+But our approach to security is much more comprehensive than simply securing a video.
 At Brightcove, security is built into every step of our operations, from office security protocols and employee compliance certification to product development and content management.

 Brightcove’s software-as-a-service (SaaS) video platform has a broad set of functions that help customers scale and manage their video content securely and reliably.
 Our data is hosted in a multi-tenant environment, but segregation is integrated at the customer level, as this image shows: